joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/app-architecture-mvc/README.md

 ### Create the view

-- Drag in an ImageView from the Object Library the will hold the image of the recipe
+- Drag in an ImageView from the Object Library that will hold the image of the recipe
 - Drag in a Label that will state the name of the recipe
 - Drag in a UITextView, we haven't seen this control.
 It will have the description and ingredients of the recipe
 - Drag in a few UIButtons to help us navigate through recipes.